mportesdev/posmatch/README.rst

 Positional subpattern matching for custom classes.

+**Note:** This is mostly a toy project.
+Using it will save you one line of boiler-plate code at the cost of an additional decorator or argument.
+In many cases, the problem this package solves can be more easily solved using a dataclass.

 Requirements
 ------------

 Python 3.8 or higher.

-**Note:** This package itself does not require Python 3.10, but its usage only makes sense with the new pattern matching feature introduced in Python 3.10.
+**Note:** Although this package itself does not require Python 3.10, its usage only makes sense with the new pattern matching feature introduced in Python 3.10.

 Installation
 ------------